fluentribbon/fluentribbon.github.io/documentation/concepts/contextual-tabs.md

 <Fluent:RibbonTabItem Header="CT" Group="{Binding Source={x:Reference toolsGroup}}"/>
 ```

 `RibbonContextualTabGroup` is not visible by default.
+To show you must set `RibbonContextualTabGroup.Visibility` property to `Visible`.
-To show or hide a contextual tab you must set the `RibbonContextualTabGroup.Visibility` property to `Visible` or `Collapsed`.
+To hide you must set `RibbonContextualTabGroup.Visibility` property to `Collapsed`.
+`Hidden` is not supported a supported value for `RibbonContextualTabGroup.Visibility`.